Is Cold Smoked Fish Safe During Pregnancy?

 Is cold smoked fish safe during pregnancy?

+Yes, in moderation.
 Cold-smoked or lox-style fish is not cooked and is a recognized Listeria risk, so it is safest avoided unless heated to 165°F or baked into a fully cooked dish.
+The key is staying within the safe amount rather than cutting it out entirely.

 How much cold smoked fish is safe during pregnancy?